Skip to main content

 SuperTokens.changeLanguage("hu");

-You can easily integrate SuperTokens with your internationalization library of choice.
-You can check out an example using i18next here.
+You can integrate SuperTokens with your internationalization library of choice.
+You can check out an example using i18next in the GitHub repository.
 To do this you need to do two things:

 1. Provide the translation function in SuperTokens.init